 Poultry options, like chicken and turkey, are healthy food options for people who need to maintain a low-fiber diet.
-Turkey sandwiches, chicken noodle soup and grilled chicken breast with steamed vegetables are easy meal ideas that provide a plethora of nutrients.
+Turkey sandwiches, chicken noodle soup, and grilled chicken breast with steamed vegetables are easy meal ideas that provide a plethora of nutrients.

 Eat More: Broth Soups

-Clear-broth soups can also provide patients with diverticulitis a low-fiber meal option.
+Clear-broth soups can also provide patients with diverticulitis with a low-fiber meal option.
 They are delicious, and they can be soothing, especially when flare-ups and abdominal cramping occur.